 - Adequate moisture content

 - Thorough mixing

 - Proper curing

 The aggregate/granular material, cement, and water are typically mixed in a central mixing plant.
 Central plants can either be continuous-flow or batch-type pugmill mixers.
 CTB can also be mixed-in-place using transverse-shaft pulvermixers or traveling mixing machines.

-The thickness of Cement-treated Bases is less than that required for granular bases carrying the same traffic because CTB is a cemented, rigid material that distributes the load over a large area.
+The thickness of CTB is less than that required for granular bases carrying the same traffic because CTB is a cemented, rigid material that distributes the load over a large area.
 Its slab-like characteristics and beam strength are unmatched by granular bases that can fail when interlock is lost.
 This happens when wet subgrade soil is forced up into the base by traffic loads.
 Hard, rigid CTB is practically impervious.
 It resists cyclic freezing, rain, and spring-weather damage.
-Cement-treated base continues to gain strength with age even under traffic.
+CTB continues to gain strength with age even under traffic.
 This reserve strength accounts in part for CTB's excellent performance.